Coachnmomof3/UCB_COVID_Prediction_Model/README.md

 First, I tried using my local environments, but could not make my GPU work with Tensorflow.
 Then I uploaded the files to an AWS S3 bucket to use with Sagemaker, but I ran out of the free tier storage capacity very quickly, so I connected our github to a Sagemaker jupyter notebook, but it took too long to train the models.
 After that, I tried Kaggle's notebooks but it still took too long to train.
 Finally, I opted for a combination of google drive for storage and google colab for training.
 Using a CPU did not help and just changing the environment configuration to GPU did not make the GPU train the models.
 It took me a day to realize that in order to use the GPU I needed to run the models inside a *with tf.device('/device:GPU:0'):* block.

+## Week 3 and 4
+We keep using the same dataset and training using Google Colab.

 # Feauture Engineering
 ## Week 1
 The complete dataset of 5000 images can be found at the following dropbox link: (https://www.dropbox.com/s/09b5nutjxotmftm/data_upload_v2.zip?dl=0)